Traveling from Dover to Calais: The #1 Complete Guide

 When you want to cross the channel from Dover to Calais (or the other way around) there are many routes and ferry companies available.
-We are here to guide you through all these options so you can cross the channel in the most convenient way!
-Ps out of time?
-Visit our current 1st choice: DFDS.
+We are here to guide you through all these options so you can cross the channel most conveniently!

 Ferry from Dover to Calais

 If you want to travel to France by Ferry, the most used option is the ferry service from Dover to Calais, a 90 minutes connection with many departures and three ferry companies you can travel with.
-Besides these three direct options from Calais to Dover there are about seven alternatives available you should really consider as a valid option.
+Besides these three direct options from Calais to Dover, there are about seven alternatives available you should consider as valid options.

 All the information you need for a hassle-free crossing from Dover to Calais.